xplenty/xplenty-api-doc-v2/sections/list-jobs.md

 ## List Jobs

 ### Description
-This call returns information for all the jobs that have been created under your account.
+This call returns information for the list of jobs that were created by users in your account.
+You can use this information to monitor your jobs and their status.
-Optionally, you can use the input parameters to filter the job list so that it contains only jobs with a specific status, and to determine the order by which the list will be sorted.
+Optionally, you can supply the input parameters to filter the job list so that it contains only jobs with a specific status, and to determine the order by which the list will be sorted.

-The details returned for each job are as follows:
+The details returned for each job are:

 * **id** - the numeric job ID
 * **status** - the job status.
 Possible values are: